gtpWebDev/template-web-app/README.md

 npm install --save-dev html-webpack-plugin
 ```

-This will overwrite any existing index.html in the /dist directory.
+Since the plugin overwrite any existing index.html in the /dist directory, it uses template.html in the /src directory.
-It will create a basic html template, but an alternative template can be provided yo base the dist version from.

 **webpack.config.js**